BenLBartle/bartle.dev/src/pages/blog/pcf-best-thing-sliced-bread/index.md

 date: "2019-07-01"
 ---

-[PCF](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/overview) is here, and it's changing the game.
+PowerApps Component Framework is here, and it's changing the game.

 <!-- end -->